r-Techsupport/rTS_Wiki/src/content/docs/meta/astro-notes.md

 - Includes are broken
     - Terms
 - `/assets/` will be deprecated.
 Markdown files in astro can only use relative paths to images so `/src/assets` will be used.
+- Move menu to left of icon in mobile